TaylorDarneille/SEI713/00-config-deployment/deploy-node-mongo.md

 },
 ```

-* Remove the Heroku-Postbuild script if you are launching a decoupled app.
+* Remove the Heroku-Postbuild script if you are launching a decoupled app and it's in your `package.json`.

 ```text
 "scripts": {